AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 To open the Application General Settings page, in Dynamic Media Classic Global Navigation bar, click **[!UICONTROL Setup > Application Setup > General Settings]**.

-**Servers - **On account provisioning, Dynamic Media automatically provides the assigned servers for your company.
+* **[!UICONTROL Servers]** - On account provisioning, Dynamic Media automatically provides the assigned servers for your company.
 These servers are used to construct URL strings for your web site and applications.
 These URL calls are specific to your account.
 Do not change any of the server names unless explicitly instructed to do so by AEM support.

-**[!UICONTROL Overwrite Images]** - Dynamic Media does not allow two files to have the same name.
+* **[!UICONTROL Overwrite Images]** - Dynamic Media does not allow two files to have the same name.
 Each item's URL ID (the filename minus the extension) must be unique.
 These options specify how replacement assets are uploaded: whether they replace the original or become duplicate.
 Duplicate assets are renamed with a “-1” (for example, chair.tif is renamed chair-1.tif).
 These options affect assets uploaded to a different folder than the original or assets with a different filename extension from the original (such as JPG, TIF, or PNG).

 * **[!UICONTROL Overwrite in current folder, same base image name/extension]** - This option is the strictest rule for replacement.
 It requires that you upload the replacement image to the same folder as the original, and that the replacement image has the same filename extension as the original.
 If these requirements are not met, a duplicate is created.

     >[!NOTE]
     >
     >To maintain consistency with AEM, always choose this setting: **Overwrite in current folder, same base image name/extension**

 * **[!UICONTROL Overwrite in any folder, same base asset name/extension]** - Requires that the replacement image has the same filename extension as the original image (for example, chair.jpg must replace chair.jpg, not chair.tif).
 However, you can upload the replacement image to a different folder than the original.
 The updated image resides in the new folder; the file can no longer be found in its original location
 * **[!UICONTROL Overwrite in any folder, same base asset name regardless of extension]** - This option is the most inclusive replacement rule.
 You can upload a replacement image to a different folder than the original, upload a file with a different filename extension, and replace the original file.
 If the original file is in a different folder, the replacement image resides in the new folder to which it was uploaded.

-**[!UICONTROL Default Color Profiles]** - See [Configuring Color Management](#configuring-color-management) for additional information.
+* **[!UICONTROL Default Color Profiles]** - See [Configuring Color Management](#configuring-color-management) for additional information.

 >[!NOTE]
 >